 In a large sauté pan, over medium heat, sauté onion and garlic in olive oil until onion is translucent.
-Add zucchini and cook until the zucchini just begins to soften.
-Remove from heat and place in a colander to drain and cool.
+Next, add zucchini and cook until the zucchini just begins to soften.
+Then, remove from heat and place in a colander to drain and cool.

 In a large bowl, using an electric mixer, beat the egg until it is frothy.
-Stir in milk and buttermilk.
+Next, stir in milk and buttermilk.
 Add flour, salt and baking powder and stir until just mixed.
-Add zucchini mixture and stir until well combined.
+After that, add zucchini mixture and stir until well combined.

-- Heat a large nonstick sauté pan and spray with canola oil spray.
+Heat a large nonstick sauté pan and spray with canola oil spray.
 Using ¼ cup measure, scoop zucchini mixture onto the pan and then flatten with a spatula.
-Sauté fritters until golden brown and crispy on each side.
+Then, sauté fritters until golden brown and crispy on each side.

 In a small saucepot, over medium heat, bring tomatoes, vinegar, water, sugar, olives, basil, salt and pepper to a slow simmer.
-Cook until mixture thickens.
+Then, cook until mixture thickens.
 Cool.
 Add cheese to relish and mix thoroughly.

 Serve 3 fritters with 2 tablespoons Tomato and Feta Relish on each fritter.
-Sprinkle chopped pine nuts over the top of the fritters.
+Lastly, sprinkle chopped pine nuts over the top of the fritters.

 Nutrition Information (per serving)